-The Audit Committee met four times in 2018.
-The members of this committee in 2018, until May 22, 2018, were Joel Lewis (chair), Kevin D. Freeman and Stephen Shulman.
-On May 22, 2018, Kary Eldred replaced Stephen Shulman on the Audit Committee.
+The Audit Committee met 5 times in 2020.
+The members of this committee are Richard A. Zordani (chair), Kary Eldred and Kevin D. Freeman.
 The Audit Committee is responsible for oversight of the quality and integrity of the accounting, auditing and reporting practices of Galectin Therapeutics.
-More specifically, it assists the Board of Directors in fulfilling its oversight responsibilities relating to (i) the quality and integrity of our financial statements, reports and related information provided to stockholders, regulators and others, (ii) our compliance with legal and regulatory requirements, (iii) the qualifications, independence and performance of our independent registered public accounting firm, (iv) the internal control over financial reporting that management and the Board have established, and (v) our audit, accounting and financial reporting processes generally.
+More specifically, it assists the Board of Directors in fulfilling its oversight responsibilities relating to (i) the quality and integrity of our financial statements, reports and related information provided to stockholders, regulators and others, (ii) our compliance with legal and regulatory requirements, (iii) the qualifications, independence and performance of our independent registered public accounting firm, (iv) the internal control over financial reporting that management and the Board have established, and (v) the audit, accounting and financial reporting processes generally.
 The Committee is also responsible for review and approval of related-party transactions.
-The Board had determined that, Mr. Lewis is an "audit committee financial expert" within the meaning of SEC rules.
+The Board has determined that Mr. Zordani is an "audit committee financial expert" within the meaning of SEC rules.
 The Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding from the Company for, outside legal, accounting or other advisors as it deems necessary to carry out its duties.